BlenderCN/BlenderPython/bpy_data_texts.md

 - notes
 - scripts
-- data
+- data (coordinates, data structures, relationships, etc.,)
-- Anything string you can write to a file can be written to a TextObject
+- Any string.

 ### Creating a new text block with content